christiansaechao/react-courses/exercises/README.md

     List Rendering
     Render a list of items (e.g. fruit, colors) using .map().

+    Dice Roller
+    Simulate rolling a dice by generating a random number between 1 and 6.

+    Simple Calculator
+    Two number inputs and a dropdown to add/subtract/multiply/divide.

 # 🟡 Intermediate Exercises (Events, Forms, State, Conditional Rendering)

     Todo List